 Excel Fill Down is an option when we want to fill down or copy any data or formulas to the cells below.
 We can use the keyboard shortcut “CTRL + D” while copying the data and selecting the cells.
 Else, we can click the “Fill” button in the “Home” tab and use the option to fill it down from the list.

 What is Fill Down in Excel?

-In all the software’s use of copy and paste, methods are invaluable.
+In all the software, copy and paste methods are invaluable.
 Probably the Ctrl + C and Ctrl + V are the universal shortcut keys everyone knows.
-Excel is no different from other software’s.
-In excel also copy & paste works the same way.
-Apart from copy and paste the formulas to below cells, in excel we can use the option FILL DOWN (Ctrl + D) as well.
+Excel is no different from other software.
+In Excel also, copy and paste works the same way.
+Apart from copying and pasting the formulas to the below cells, we can also use Excel’s option “FILL DOWN” (Ctrl + D).

-Ctrl + D is nothing but Fill Down.
-It will fill down in excel the above cell value to the below-selected cells.
+Ctrl + D is nothing but “Fill Down.”
+It will fill the above cell value in Excel to the below-selected cells.

 Excel Fill Down Shortcut

 As we said, copying and pasting is the traditional method to have values in other cells.
 But in Excel, we can use different techniques to handle this.

 Note: CTRL + D can only fill only values to below cells, not to any other cells.